twallema/pySODM/docs/workflow.md

         return dS, dI, dR
 ```

 After defining our model, we'll initialize it by supplying a dictionary of initial states and a dictionary of model parameters.
-In our example, we'll assume the disease spreads in a relatively small population of 1000 individuals.
+In this example, we'll assume the disease spreads in a relatively small population of 1000 individuals.
 At the start of the simulation we'll assume there is one "patient zero".
-We don't have to define the number of recovered individuals as undefined states are automatically set to zero by pySODM.
+There's no need to define the number of recovered individuals as undefined states are automatically set to zero by pySODM.

 ```python
 model = ODE_SIR(states={'S': 1000, 'I': 1}, parameters={'beta': 0.35, 'gamma': 5})